 Kristi House Children’s Advocacy Center, with support from the U.S. Department of Health and Human Services SAMHSA, offers an evidence-based approach for addressing PSB in school-age children.

 The Kristi House Pathways for Strong Families program, based on the Oklahoma University Problematic Sexual Behaviors-Cognitive Behavioral Therapy (OU PSB-CBT) group treatment model, addresses problematic sexual behavior in school-aged children.
 These outpatient group treatment programs are recognized and supported by research as being effective in reducing or eliminating problematic sexual behavior in youth.
 The programs work with caregivers and the youth to increase safety and communication as well as promote healthy, positive choices in youth with PSB.

-The first step is an assessment to determine of the group treatment program is a good fit for the child and family.
+The first step is an assessment to determine which of the group treatment programs is a good fit for the child and family.
 If accepted into the program, children will learn:

 Caregivers (parents, foster parents, grandparents) also must participate in the weekly program.
 They learn:

 For more information on Kristi House’s Pathways for Strong Families Program to define and treat Problematic Sexual Behavior in Children, please contact: